1. Hand feed a hyena

 4. Rock out

 Pop on your helmet and explore Lake Burley Griffin on a self-balancing Segway with Seg Glide Ride.
+A guide will show you how to use a segway and take you on a guided tour.
 For riders over 12 years of age.

 6. Descend at speed